SheetJS/sheetjs/demos/meteor/README.md

 ## This demonstration

+Note: this demo intentionally mixes logic between client and server code.
-Note: the obvious extremes of pure-client code and pure-server code are covered in other demos.
+Pure-client and pure-server examples are covered in other demos.

 ### Reading Data